 A significant percentage of the fund will support beneficiaries based in the nations and regions, rising to 100% in specific shortage areas.

-The fund will be used for training and development initiatives delivered locally across the UK as well as online.
+The fund is used for training and development initiatives delivered locally across the UK as well as online.

 All production company contributions to the fund will be split equally between supporting training for those based in London and those based in the nations and regions.

-The same applies to contributions from Sky, A+E Networks UK and Discovery UK
+The same applies to contributions from Sky, A+E Networks UK, Discovery UK, Channel 5 and Netflix.

 All of the BBC and Channel 4 broadcaster contributions will be invested in support of beneficiaries who are based outside of London.

-The hope is that within about three years, the new fund will have raised £3 million to invest in training – approaching 10 times current levels.
-Income to the fund is dependent on programme commissioning which will vary annually and will also have been impacted by the pandemic, which is why we can’t be more precise.
+The hope is that, within about three years, the new fund will have raised £3 million to invest in training – approaching 10 times current levels.
+Income to the fund is dependent on programme commissioning which will vary annually and will also have been impacted by the pandemic, which is why we can’t be more precise at this time.

 Eligible genres to be supported with training through the fund are: